-First check that the 3 way valve is in the proper position and pointed toward the vacuum pump for proper testing.
+First check that the 3-way valve is in the "PUMP" position.

 Examine the main seal for an even line around the mating front and rear shells.
 An easy check is to run a slip of paper around the seal.
 It should not pass the o-ring.
 Look closely at the latches that they are tight and secure.
 (Refer to the photo in the next section.)